 Caribbean Creativity is an Amsterdam based non-profit organization dedicated to promoting, programming and distributing Caribbean and other minority cinema in the Netherlands.
 Founded in 2008 by Dr. Emiel Martens, the foundation encourages initiatives that support independent films and filmmakers from the Caribbean as well as, more recently, Latin America and Africa.
 With the aim to foster the integration of minority filmmakers into the international film spotlight, we strive to showcase their cultural creativity and to develop their cultural entrepreneurship in today’s diverse and competitive global film industry.
-Over the years, we have hosted many Dutch premieres of films such as Holding on to Jah, Ghett’a Life, Better Mus Come, Kingston Paradise, Cristo Rey, Ciudad Delirio, Neon Bull, Afripedia, Queen of Katwe and The African Storm.
+Over the years, we have hosted over 80+ film screenings and many Dutch premieres of films such as Holding on to Jah, Ghett’a Life, Better Mus Come, Kingston Paradise, Cristo Rey, Ciudad Delirio, Neon Bull, Afripedia, Queen of Katwe and The African Storm.

 Reflecting the three branches of the film industry, our mission consists of the following three areas of action:

 - Production — to advise and (co-)produce Caribbean and other minority film projects;

 - Distribution — to create and manage distribution and marketing channels for Caribbean and other minority films;

 - Exhibition — to organize and host screenings, events and talks surrounding Caribbean and other minority cinema.